16 Best Campgrounds in Montana

-Perhaps the biggest bucket-list place to camp is Glacier National Park, with thirteen campgrounds to choose from.
+Perhaps the biggest bucket-list place to camp is Glacier National Park, with 13 campgrounds to choose from.
 The campgrounds showcase the many glistening features that make Glacier an international camping destination.

 Montana campgrounds go well beyond the boundaries of Glacier National Park, especially in the western and more mountainous half of the state.
-From Bighorn Canyon to the many campgrounds surrounding Flathead Lake, the state of Montana is synonymous with camping and adventure.
-Other special landscapes to discover from Montana campgrounds include elaborate caverns, well-preserved ghost towns, and historic headwaters.
+From Bighorn Canyon to the many campgrounds surrounding Flathead Lake, this part of the state is synonymous with camping and adventure.

-Find a scenic spot to pitch your tent with our list of the best campgrounds in Montana.
+Unless a campground is first-come, first-served, look into reservations in advance for National Forest Service campgrounds.
+You can also book reservations online at state parks.
+Find yourself a scenic spot to pitch a tent with our list of the best campgrounds in Montana.

 1. Apgar Campground, Glacier National Park

-Glacier National Park is known as the Crown of the Continent and a stunning example of glaciated landscapes, and the best campgrounds in Glacier National Park offer a preview to it all.
+Glacier National Park, in Northwest Montana, is also known as the Crown of the Continent.
+It displays several dazzling glaciated landscapes, and the best campgrounds in Glacier National Park offer a preview of it all.
+The national park has over a dozen established campgrounds within its boundaries, with more found not far from park entrance gates.

 2. Big Arm/Flathead Lake State Park

-Other popular campgrounds surrounding Flathead Lake include Finley Point State Park and Wayfarers Campgrounds, which are both part of Flathead Lake State Park.
 Alongside access to the surrounding Flathead Valley, Big Arm is also a popular jumping-off point for Wild Horse Island.
-Only accessible by boat, this 2,000-plus acre unit of Flathead State Park in the middle of the lake is still inhabited by wild horses, and primitive camping is available for those who pack in their own gear.
+This 2,000-plus acre state park unit in the middle of the lake is still inhabited by wild horses and only accessible by boat.
+Wild Horse Island is day-use only, with no camping available.

 Address: 28031 Big Arm State Park Road, Big Arm, Montana